docarray/docarray/README.md

 ```

 Of course, serialization is not all you need.
 So check out how DocArray integrates with FatAPI and Jina.
-TODO link to doc sections

 ## Store